spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/preparation-for-going-live.md

 {% info_block warningBox "Data import" %}

 You must start working with data of realistic size and quality as early as possible.
 At this point, you must be importing data regularly to all your environments.
 We recommend working with the same import data across all your environments.
-This significantly simplifies troublehshootingand helps you estimate import performance leading up to your go live and heling us with environment sizing considerations.
+This significantly simplifies troubleshooting and helps you estimate import performance, leading up to your go-live and helping us with environment sizing considerations.
 We expect all our customers to follow this advice.

 {% endinfo_block %}